Our use of Cookies

 Yes.
 Plant Health services operate on a basis of full cost recovery.
 Fees will be charged as they currently are for exports to third countries.

-If a company operates from multiple sites under PHEATS, if a critical non-conformity is identified at one site, will action be taken at all the sites?
+If a company operates from multiple sites under PHEATS, if a critical non-compliance is identified at one site, will action be taken at all the sites?

-All the sites authorised under PHEATS will be operating in accordance with their own BCMP, with associated RP and Authorised Persons carrying out inspections there.
-Audits are carried out on this basis, and so any non-conformity identified at a site will be subject to action at this site only.
+All the sites authorised under PHEATS will be operating in accordance with their own BCMP, with associated PR and Authorised Person(s) carrying out inspections there.
+Audits are carried out on this basis, and so any non-compliance identified at a site will be subject to action at this site only.

 If during investigation into a non-conformity another site is implicated, for example a trace-back for a pest identifies another site, action will be taken in accordance with usual Plant Health procedures, but such action may be taken into consideration at the audit of that site as well.